In past years, combined cycle power plants have been more used since it has been an increase in their performance concerning the conventional plants.

 Once the predictive model has been trained, it is necessary to evaluate its predictive power on new data that it has not used before.
-This will determine how good is the model and determine wether the model is good enough to be moved into de production phase, the grey line would indicate a perfect fit.
+This will determine how good the model is and determine whether the model is good enough to be moved into the production phase; the grey line would indicate a perfect fit.

 Another testing method that we can perform is error data statistics.
 With it, you can measure the minimums, maximums, means and standard deviations of the errors between the neural network and the testing instances in the data set.

-As we can see in the previous table, the mean percentage error is 0.54751% so we can conclude that the model has a good accuracy.
+As we can see in the previous table, the mean percentage error is 0.54751%, so we can conclude that the model has good accuracy.

-Once we have our predictive model tested, we are able to apply it in order to predict the generated power by thermosolar plant whenever we want depending on the input variables.
+Once we have our predictive model tested, we can apply it to predict the generated power by the thermosolar plant whenever we want, depending on the input variables.

 Optimal control is playing an increasingly important role in the design of modern systems.
-It has as its objective the maximization of the performance or the minimization of the costs of production.
+It has as its objective the maximisation of the performance or the minimisation of the costs of production.

-Once we have modelled the physical system, in this case, the thermosolar plant production process, we are able to optimize it by minimizing the fuel consumption depending on other variables as irradiance, ambient temperature, ambient pressure, etc.
+Once we have modelled the physical system, in this case, the thermosolar plant production process, we can optimise it by minimising the fuel consumption depending on other variables as irradiance, ambient temperature, ambient pressure, etc.

-After defining that our physical constraint is going to be generated power at 4.6MW, we have determine which is the optmimal (minimum) fuel flow to keep the generated power at the defined level by oscillating the air flow, which is a control variable.
+After defining that our physical constraint will be generated power at 4.6MW, we have to determine which is the optimal (minimum) fuel flow to keep the generated power at the defined level by oscillating the airflow, which is a control variable.

-By using our artificial intelligence technology, thermosolar plant managed to reduce fuel consumption, which made a big difference in economic savings and an improvement in plant performance.
+Using our artificial intelligence technology, the thermosolar plant managed to reduce fuel consumption, which made a big difference in economic savings and improved plant performance.